SgtCoDFish/bedrock-bootstrap/02-hex-kernels/README.md

 # Understanding Kernel Formats

-Now we understand the boot process and how control passes to our programs, we need to get some code into the correct location to run it, which will require some more research and analysis.
-We'll learn about the ELF format.
-If you know about the ELF format's inner structure already, this section won't provide much of use!
+We need to get code into the correct location to run it; as such we'll learn about the ELF format!

 ## Aims

-- Understand what format we need to use to get code running on both platforms
+- Understand what format we need to make a kernel bootable in QEMU
 - Know which parts of an ELF file are important for our purposes and which are not needed.

 ## `ret1234`

 In this directory we have a simple assembly language program which loads the value `0x01234` into the upper part of `x1`.
-The code is placed (via the linker script, `linker.ld`) into memory address `0x2040_0000` so it can be booted on both QEMU and the HiFive1.
+The code is placed (via the linker script, `linker.ld`) into memory address `0x2040_0000`, which happens to be the location that control is passed to for some RISC-V development boards and the QEMU `sifive_e` machine.

 After loading the value, it calls `ebreak` which breaks to a debugger, and then loops in the same position infinitely.

-The binaries are once again committed to git in the form of `ret1234.elf` - an ELF file - and `ret1234.bin` which is a raw binary file with no relocation information.
+The binaries are committed to git in the form of `ret1234.elf` - an ELF file - and `ret1234.bin` which is a raw binary file with no relocation information.

-## File Formats
+## Kernel File Formats

 So what binary file format - ELF or raw binary - do we actually need?
-We'll need to analyse both QEMU and our HiFive1 hardware.

 ### QEMU